Canaan Inc. (CAN) Stock Price and Analyst Predictions

 CAN) stock’s latest price update

-Canaan Inc. (NASDAQ: CAN)’s stock price has decreased by -6.37 compared to its previous closing price of 2.04.
-However, the company has seen a 1.06% increase in its stock price over the last five trading sessions.
+The stock price of Canaan Inc. (NASDAQ: CAN) has surged by 4.01 when compared to previous closing price of 2.12, but the company has seen a 15.45% gain in its stock price over the last five trading sessions.

 CAN’s Market Performance

-Canaan Inc. (CAN) has seen a 1.06% rise in stock performance for the week, with a -28.73% decline in the past month and a -23.90% plunge in the past quarter.
-The volatility ratio for the week is 7.63%, and the volatility levels for the past 30 days are at 7.16% for CAN.
-The simple moving average for the last 20 days is -20.52% for CAN stock, with a simple moving average of -32.92% for the last 200 days.
+Canaan Inc. (CAN) has experienced a 15.45% rise in stock performance for the past week, with a -11.80% drop in the past month, and a -14.53% drop in the past quarter.
+The volatility ratio for the week is 6.39%, and the volatility levels for the past 30 days are at 7.39% for CAN.
+The simple moving average for the last 20 days is -2.80% for CAN stock, with a simple moving average of -21.38% for the last 200 days.

 Analysts’ Opinion of CAN